 - What advice would you give someone looking to get into what you do?

-- Before committing to university, try to gain experience to make sure you have a passion for the industry.
-You can increase your knowledge later at university through long or short courses.
-When I joined Mace I was halfway through a master's.
+Before committing to university, try to gain experience to make sure you have a passion for the industry.
+You can increase your knowledge later through long and short courses.
+When I joined Mace I was halfway through a Master's.
 Mace sponsored the second year, which I was really grateful for, and it's been great to put my learning into immediate practice as I've been working.

 - If you hadn't gone into MEP, what might you have ended up doing?